Made in France challenge

 For enhanced theft protection with GPS tracking, we use a connectivity module manufactured by Velco near Nantes.

-Ultimately, over 60% of our electric bike’s value-added is French, with nearly 10% more coming from European manufacturers.
+Ultimately, 60% of our electric bike’s value added is of French origin, with nearly 10% more coming from European manufacturers.

 And of course, Eclair is assembled in France by l’Usine à Vélo in Villeurbanne.